-Click here to schedule a visit, or you can use the contact info below.
+Click here to schedule a visit or this contact info:

 Click here for photos of Ice Mt.

-We were excited that U.S. Interior Sec.
-Ken Salazar announced that Ice Mountain was designated a national natural landmark. http://sundaygazettemail.com/News/201205180166
+In 2012 U.S. Interior Sec.
+Ken Salazar announced that Ice Mountain was designated a national natural landmark

 There is no charge for the hike.

-We usually need a couple weeks notice so we can coordinate with a couple other docents that might like to lead the hike.
+We usually need a couple of weeks’ notice so we can coordinate with docents that might like to lead the hike.

-Restrooms: You are welcome to use the outhouse behind the Old Inn.
+Restrooms: You are welcome to use the outhouse/porta potty near the Old Inn.
 If you prefer the flush variety, you might want to stop at the store in Capon Bridge or Slanesville.
 (Maybe pick up a cold drink or candy bar.)

 Hike description: A short trail takes you across 3 private properties to the Preserve’s trail.
 Here you are halfway up Ice Mt.
-You can take a mile roundtrip hike down to the cold vents, and/or you can hike a mile roundtrip to the scenic overlook.
+You can take a mile round trip hike down to the cold vents, and/or you can hike a mile round trip to the scenic overlook.
 The trail is moderately difficult.
-The roughest of guess-timates might be 2 hours to see both.
+The roughest of “guesstimates” might be 2 or 3 hours to see both.
 It’s always good to wear comfortable shoes and bring drinking water.

 Number in your group:?
-Groups usually are 15 or less.
+Groups usually are 15 or fewer.

 We don’t live at Ice Mt., and docents must travel to get there, so please let your docent know if you are delayed.